metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 You can exit the singularity container by running the command `exit`.

-NOTE: These repositories have been installed in editable mode, which means that if you change the code within the repositories, the code will be use immediately when referring to them in the virtual environment.
+NOTE: These repositories have been installed in editable mode, which means that if you change the code within the repositories, the code will be in use immediately when referring to them in the virtual environment.

 ## Setting up a job script

-To train a model, you need to set up a job script that loads the virtual environment and runs the container.
+To run a job in LUMI (such as training a model), you need to set up a job script that sets the virtual environment and runs the container.
 Look at the full [LUMI documentation](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/p/PyTorch/) for more information.
 In this example, we will call the script `job_script.sh`([download]({{ site.baseurl }}/assets/files/lumi/job_script.sh)):

 {% highlight bash %}